-- 5.1.
-Mercy Corps' Ethics and Compliance Department is responsible for: - 5.1.1.
-Ensuring this policy remains up-to-date via bi-annual reviews; - 5.1.2.
-Ensuring global reporting and investigations are overseen in accordance with this Policy and the Ethics Complaint and Whistleblower Policy and related guidance; - 5.1.3.
-Working closely with senior management in all countries to ensure that focal points are properly identified and trained and policies and trainings are appropriately adapted to the local context; - 5.1.4.
-Ensuring that all allegations of violations of this policy are investigated in accordance with this policy and the Ethics Complaint and Whistleblower Policy; and - 5.1.5.
-Reporting to Mercy Corps' Joint Ethics and Safeguarding Committee regarding allegations. - 5.2.
-The Chief People Officer and Human Resources Team are responsible for: - 5.2.1.
-Ensuring that safe recruiting processes are in place and adhered to; - 5.2.2.
-Ensuring that all Team Members undergo the code of conduct training and acknowledge their understanding of it and willingness to abide by it; - 5.2.3.
-Ensuring that team members declared ineligible for rehire are not rehired by Mercy Corps and that this status is included in responses to employment verification checks by other organizations. - 5.3.
-All Mercy Corps executives, country directors and senior management in all countries and areas where Mercy Corps operates are responsible for:

-- 5.3.1.
-Creating and maintaining an environment and culture that fosters respect and inclusion and does not tolerate sexual harassment, exploitation, or assault; - 5.3.2.
-Overseeing the full implementation of this Policy in their area of operations; - 5.3.3.
-Ensuring that all allegations of sexual misconduct are taken seriously and immediately reported to the Ethics and Compliance Department; and - 5.3.4.
-Ensuring that Team Members, Partners or Visitors who report allegations or participate in investigations are not retaliated against. - 5.4.
-Relation to Local Laws - 5.4.1.
+- 5.1 Mercy Corps' General Counsel and Ethics Team are responsible for: - 5.1.1 Ensuring this policy remains up-to-date via bi-annual reviews; - 5.1.2 Ensuring global reporting and investigations are overseen in accordance with this Policy and the Ethics Complaint and Whistleblower Policy and related guidance; and - 5.1.3 Reporting to Mercy Corps Joint Board Audit and Risk Committee regarding allegations. - 5.2 The Chief People Officer and Human Resources Team are responsible for: - 5.2.1 Ensuring that safe recruiting processes are in place and adhered to; - 5.2.2 Ensuring that all Team Members undergo the code of conduct training and acknowledge their understanding of it and willingness to abide by it; - 5.2.3 Working closely with senior management in all countries to ensure that focal points are properly identified and trained and policies and trainings are appropriately adapted to the local context; - 5.2.4 Ensuring that all allegations of violations of this policy are investigated in accordance with this policy and the Ethics Complaint and Whistleblower Policy; and - 5.2.5 Ensuring that team members declared ineligible for rehire are not rehired by Mercy Corps and that this status is included in responses to employment verification checks by other organizations. - 5.3 All Mercy Corps executives, country directors and senior management in all countries and areas where Mercy Corps operates are responsible for: - 5.3.1 Creating and maintaining an environment and culture that fosters respect and inclusion and does not tolerate sexual harassment, exploitation, or assault; - 5.3.2 Overseeing the full implementation of this Policy in their area of operations; - 5.3.3 Ensuring that all allegations of sexual misconduct are taken seriously and immediately reported to the Ethics Team and are treated with confidentiality and given high priority; and - 5.3.4 Ensuring that Team Members, Partners or Visitors who report allegations or participate in investigations are not retaliated against.

+6. Relation to Local Laws

 Mercy Corps will comply with laws and regulations prohibiting misconduct, but where this policy exceeds any legal requirements, Mercy Corps will adhere to the standards in this policy to the extent allowed by applicable law.
 This policy may be amended or adapted to comply with local laws only with the approval of Mercy Corps Ethics Team and Global Human Resources Team.

-6. Policy Governance
+7. Approved Policy

-6.1.
-This policy was approved by the Mercy Corps Board of Directors on October 22, 2018, Mercy Corps Europe Board of Directors on October 22, 2018, and Mercy Corps Netherlands on October 22, 2018.
+This policy was approved by the Mercy Corps Board of Directors on November 1, 2018, Mercy Corps Europe Board of Directors on October 22, 2018, and Mercy Corps Netherlands on October 22, 2018.
 This policy may only be amended or changed with the approval of the Board(s).